Sexual Assault Prevention for Undergraduates course (SAP-U)

 What’s Next?

-- In Mid-October, you will receive an email prompting you to complete Part Two of the program.
+• In October, you will receive an email prompting you to complete Part Two of the program.

-- You must complete Part Two to officially finish the program.
+• You must complete Part Two to complete the training requirement.